On the enumeration of the set of numerical semigroups with fixed Frobenius number and fixed number of second kind gaps: 2-semigroups and 3-semigroups

 \textit{(\ref{prop10-2}.} $\Rightarrow$ \textit{\ref{prop10-1}.)} This implication is an immediate consequence of Lemma~\ref{lem8}. \end{proof}

-Let us observe that, as a consequence of Lemma~\ref{lem8} and Propositions~\ref{prop3} and \ref{prop10}, if $Q$ is a numerical semigroup with $\mathrm{l}(Q)=2$, then there exist a symmetric numerical semigroup $P$ and $x\in \mathrm{msg}(P)$ such that $x<\mathrm{F}(P)$ and $Q=P\setminus \{x\}$.
-Now, using the study about URSY-semigroups made in \cite{colloquium}, we will obtain information about the pseudo-Frobenius numbers of a $2$-semigroup.
+Let us observe that, as a consequence of Lemma~\ref{lem8} and Propositions~\ref{prop3} and \ref{prop10}, if $Q$ is a numerical semigroup with $\mathrm{l}(Q)=2$, then there exist a symmetric numerical semigroup $P$ and a number $x\in \mathrm{msg}(P)$ such that $x<\mathrm{F}(P)$ and $Q=P\setminus \{x\}$.
+Now, using the study about URSY-semigroups made in \cite{colloquium}, we obtain information about the pseudo-Frobenius numbers of a $2$-semigroup.